 Needle aponeurotomy is typically reserved for mild contractures.
 The procedure is minimally invasive and is often performed in an office setting.
 A needle is used to break up the cord.
 The digit is then manipulated, and the patient wears a night extension splint.
 Metacarpal-phalangeal joint contractures have the greatest improvement.
 The benefit of this procedure is that it is minimally invasive and has the potential for immediate results.
 Disadvantages include iatrogenic injury and high recurrence rates.

 Collagenase injections provide a minimally invasive treatment derived from Clostridium Histolyticum.
 The injected enzyme is a metalloprotease that lyses collagen (sparing Type IV collagen which is needed in the basement membrane of blood vessels and nerves).
 Treatment typically consists of 0.25 mL for MCP and 0.20 mL for PIP contractures delivered subcutaneously directly into the cord with a needle.
 The affected digit is manipulated under local anesthesia at 24 to 48 hours after injection.
 Night extension splinting is maintained for 6 months.
-Collagenase injections have been shown to result in 75% contracture reduction with a 35% recurrence rate.
+Collagenase injections have been shown to result in a 75% contracture reduction with a 35% recurrence rate.
 Complications of injections include edema, skin tearing, tendon rupture, complex regional pain syndrome, and pulley rupture.

 Surgical fasciectomy can be either limited or radical.
 Partial palmar fasciectomy entails the limited resection of diseased tissue within a ray.
-Dissection generally is performed from proximal to distal as this usually allows for identification of known structures before encountering the spiral cord.
+Dissection generally is performed from proximal to distal as this usually allows for the identification of known structures before encountering the spiral cord.
 Incisions are customized to each patient in a Brunner zigzag pattern.
 Also, V-Y incision and Z-plasty can be used to lengthen contracted skin.
 Care must be taken to preserve the neurovascular bundles.
-Recurrence rate at 1 to 2 years is 30%, 15% at 3 to 5 years, and less than 10% after ten years.
+The recurrence rate at 1 to 2 years is 30%, 15% at 3 to 5 years, and less than 10% after ten years.

 Total palmar fasciectomy can also be performed but is infrequently used as it requires resection of all palmar and digital fascia, including nondiseased tissue.
+However, palmar fasciectomy is not recommended in young patients who have a rapid recurrence, chronic digital cords, infiltrating disease or there is recurrence after a surgical procedure.

 Complications of fasciectomy include skin necrosis, hematoma (most common complication), flare reaction, neurovascular injury, digital ischemia, swelling, and infection.